What Is A Varicose Vein?

 There are several ways that individuals can get treated or treat themselves from varicose veins.

 Self-care steps used to curb varicose veins:

-- Elevating or raising the legs above your heart always.
-This should be done regularly.
+- Elevate or raise the legs above your heart regularly

-- Laser therapy: Variety of lasers are used by inserting a tiny fiber into the varicose veins.
-This way, strong lights are projected on the veins making them disappear.
+- Laser therapy: Variety of lasers are used by inserting a tiny fiber into the varicose veins

-- Sclerotherapy: The vein is injected with a chemical solution to harden the vein which later disappears.
+- Sclerotherapy: The vein is injected with a chemical solution to harden the vein, causing it to disappear

-- Angioplasty and stenting: This procedure is undertaken to open a blocked vein.
-Undergoing this procedure to the end makes the varicose vein disappear
+- Angioplasty and stenting: This procedure is required to open a blocked vein